Cappadocia (Roman province): During the Principate

-Cappadocia remained an important and trusted eastern client kingdom under Emperor Augustus' reign.
-Rome's policy towards Cappadocia changed, however, following Augustus' death in 14 AD and the reign of Emperor Tiberius.
-Years earlier, Tiberius had been slighted by Archelaus when the Cappadocian king showed favor to Gaius Caesar, one of Augustus' grandsons and chief heirs.
-While Tiberius was in retirement on the Greek island of Rhodes from 6 BC to 2 AD, though the nominal commander of the Eastern half of the Empire, in 1 BC Archelaus recognized Gaius Caesar, then a military commander subordinate to Tiberius, as Augustus' true representative.
-Though Gaius Caesar was Augustus' preferred successor, his death in 4 AD while on military campaign in Armenia forced Augustus to adopt Tiberius and name him as his successor.
+Cappadocia remained an important and trusted eastern client kingdom under Emperor Augustus's reign.
+Rome's policy towards Cappadocia changed, however, following Augustus's death in 14 AD and the reign of Emperor Tiberius.
+Years earlier, Tiberius had been slighted by Archelaus when the Cappadocian king showed favor to Gaius Caesar, one of Augustus's grandsons and chief heirs.
+While Tiberius was in retirement on the Greek island of Rhodes from 6 BC to 2 AD, though the nominal commander of the Eastern half of the Empire, in 1 BC Archelaus recognized Gaius Caesar, then a military commander subordinate to Tiberius, as Augustus's true representative.
+Though Gaius Caesar was Augustus's preferred successor, his death in 4 AD while on military campaign in Armenia forced Augustus to adopt Tiberius and name him as his successor.

 Assuming the Imperial throne in 14 AD, Tiberius set about a change in Rome's eastern policy.
 Wanting direct access to Cappadocia's resources and seeking to reduce Archelaus, Tiberius summoned Archelaus to Rome in 17 AD.
 At the time, Archelaus had governed Cappadocia as Rome's client king for over fifty-years.
 When he arrived in Rome, Tiberius accused Archelaus of harboring revolutionary schemes and imprisoned him, where he died of natural causes soon thereafter.

 Sending his adoptive son Germanicus to oversee Rome's affairs in the East, Tiberius then annexed Cappadocia directly into the Empire by reducing the kingdom into a Roman province.
-Tiberius awarded rule of the Roman client kingdom of Armenia to Archelaus' step-son Artaxias III and rule of the Roman client kingdom of Cilicia to Archelaus' son Archelaus II.
+Tiberius awarded rule of the Roman client kingdom of Armenia to Archelaus's step-son Artaxias III and rule of the Roman client kingdom of Cilicia to Archelaus's son Archelaus II.
 Arriving in the East in 18 AD, Germanicus solidified Roman control over Cappadocia and the region.
-Under orders from the Emperor, Germanicus also annexing Cappadocia's southeastern neighbor, the client Kingdom of Commagene, into the Empire as a part of the province of Syria.
+Under orders from the Emperor, Germanicus also annexing Cappadocia's southeastern neighbor, the client kingdom of Commagene, into the Empire as a part of the province of Syria.